Imperative Care

 Series A in 2000

-NeurogesX, Inc. is a specialty pharmaceutical company based in San Mateo, California, established in 1998 and originally named Advanced Analgesics, Inc. The company is dedicated to developing and commercializing non-opioid therapies for pain management, specifically targeting chronic peripheral neuropathic pain conditions such as postherpetic neuralgia, painful HIV-distal sensory polyneuropathy, and painful diabetic neuropathy.
-Its lead product is Qutenza, an 8% capsaicin dermal patch designed to manage pain through a novel delivery system.
-In addition to Qutenza, NeurogesX is also working on NGX-1998, a non-patch liquid formulation of synthetic capsaicin, and an opioid analgesic aimed at treating other chronic pain conditions, including cancer pain.
+NeurogesX, Inc. is a specialty pharmaceutical company based in San Mateo, California, established in 1998.
+Originally named Advanced Analgesics, Inc., the company focuses on developing and commercializing innovative non-opioid therapies for pain management, specifically targeting chronic peripheral neuropathic pain conditions such as postherpetic neuralgia, painful HIV-distal sensory polyneuropathy, and painful diabetic neuropathy.
+Its lead product, Qutenza, is an 8% capsaicin dermal patch designed to alleviate pain associated with these conditions.
+Additionally, NeurogesX is working on NGX-1998, a non-patch liquid formulation of synthetic capsaicin, as well as an opioid analgesic for managing pain due to other chronic conditions, including cancer pain.

 StorageWay